 Kidney diseases causing retention of nitrogen is almost always associated with retention of phosphorus.

 In patients with chronic kidney disease, there is a high anion gap acidosis due to retention of anions such as phosphate, sulfate, urate, and hippurate due to reduced glomerular filtration rate.
 Reduced formation of 1,25(OH)2 D, administration of aluminum, and secondary hyperparathyroidism also contribute.

-It leads to reduction in serum calcium levels because it adjusts to the high serum phosphorus level.
+It leads to a reduction in serum calcium levels because it adjusts to the high serum phosphorus level.
 The parathyroids glands hypertrophy to excrete more hormone, which acts either by promoting excretion of serum phosphates and by promoting resorption of bone tissue.

 Renal Disease with Excessive Phosphate Excretion

 Two separate conditions can be distinguished in which tubular function failure results in excessive phosphate excretion.